liferay/liferay-docs/devGuide/en/chapters/02-liferays-developer-tools.markdown

 ### Verifying Successful Project Import [](id=verifying-successful-project-import-liferay-portal-6-2-dev-guide-02-en)

-After importing projects into Liferay IDE, you'll want to verify that they imported successfully, and that they're properly configured as Liferay IDE projects.
+After importing projects into Liferay IDE, you'll want to verify that they imported successfully and that they're properly configured as Liferay IDE projects.
 Here's how you verify that your imports were successful:

 1. Once the project is imported, you should see a new project inside Eclipse